fractaldotbox/ddevkit/apps/docs/src/content/docs/guides/installation.md

 ## Pre-requisite
-- You can use `shadcn@canary` cli  to add components from dDevkit.
+- You can use `shadcn@canary` cli  to add components from dDevKit.

 - Setup shadcn according to [your framework](https://ui.shadcn.com/docs/installation)

-- dDevkit is deployed as a [custom registry of shadcn](https://ui.shadcn.com/docs/registry), on https://ddev.geist.network/ (IPFS)
+- dDevKit is deployed as a [custom registry of shadcn](https://ui.shadcn.com/docs/registry), on https://ddev.geist.network/ (IPFS)

 - You can look for components to use and identify the registry item url, then install via